codelibs/gitbucket-fess-plugin/README.md

 * [Continuous Crawl](#continuous-crawl)

 ## Installation
-Download `gitbucket-fess-plugin` jar file and copy the file to `~/.gitbucket/plugins` (If the directory does not exist, create it by hand).
+Download `gitbucket-fess-plugin` jar file from [the release page](https://github.com/codelibs/gitbucket-fess-plugin/releases) and put it into `~/.gitbucket/plugins` (If the directory does not exist, create it by hand).

 ## Setting Up
 After the installation, the admin user sets up both of GitBucket and Fess.